Assistance programs in Kootenai County.

 Several additional food pantries and soup kitchens are in the region.
 They provide struggling families with various social services, however the main would be an emergency box of food or hot meal.
 Some may offer hygiene supplies or Meals on Wheels as well.
-Find a listing of Kootenai County food pantries.
+Find a listing of Kootenai County free food pantries.

 The Kootenai County area is served by the Community Action Partnership (Lewiston), which can be reached at (208) 746-3351.
 This local community action agency provides people with free food, applications for utility and heating bill assistance programs such as LIHEAP and weatherization, and they offer other aid.